OpenMEAP/openshift-openmeap-quickstart/README.md

 This git repository helps you get up and running quickly w/ an OpenMEAP installation on Tomcat 7 (JBoss EWS 2.0) using OpenShift.

-Steps to get OpenMEAP deployed to Tomcat 7 (JBoss EWS 2.0) running on OpenShift
+Steps to get OpenMEAP deployed to JBoss EWS 2.0 running on OpenShift
 ----------------------------

 Create an account at http://openshift.redhat.com/ , don't forget to create a namespace and install client tools as well.